ReaCoMa/ReaCoMa-2.0/README.md

 ReaCoMa 2 is is not a replacement for ReaCoMa 1, rather, it can be seen as an enhanced version for those who don’t mind installing an additional dependency and are willing to adapt their workflow.
 I know the value in maintaining a stable creative workflow, so ReaCoMa 1 will receive bug fixes.
 Ultimately it's up to you which version you want to use.

-> :warning: ReaCoMa 2.0 only works in **REAPER version 6.09 or greater**.
-I rely on some ReaScript API's that were added in this release.

 # Installation and Use

 For detailed installation steps and a guide on how to use ReaCoMa 2.0 please see the [wiki](https://github.com/ReaCoMa/ReaCoMa-2.0/wiki).